AECOMGermantown/AECOMGermantown.github.io/README.md

 We quickly assembled a Scrum team and had them work closely together (mostly collocated, but some distributed).
 The following team was created to support the prototype project, which incorporated many of the labor categories required under labor pool three (full stack).

-Product Manager (John Keister),
+Product Manager,
-Technical Architect (David McEnderfer),
+Technical Architect,
-Back End Web Developer (Charles Tsai),
+Back End Web Developer,
-Front End Web Developer (Trevor Plumley),
+Front End Web Developer,
-Front End Web Developer (Alex Bostic),
+Front End Web Developer,
-Interaction Designer (Chris Litz),
+Interaction Designer,
-DevOps Engineer (Manuel Sanchez)
+DevOps Engineer

 Through an iterative process we identified the best fit open-source technology tool chain to support development, with a focus on automation and continuous integration.
 The following tool chain was setup for the prototype project: